Helmholtz-UFZ/saqc/README.md

 Below its user interface, SaQC is highly customizable and extensible.
-A modular structure and well-defined interfaces make it easy to extend the system with custom quality checks and even core components, like the flagging scheme, are exchangeable.
+A modular structure and well-defined interfaces make it easy to extend the system with custom quality checks.
+Furthermore, even core components like the flagging scheme are exchangeable.

 ![SaQC Workflow](ressources/images/readme_image.png "SaQC Workflow")